rl1987/trickster.dev/tricksterblog/content/post/using-scrapy-pipelines-to-export-scraped-data.md

 ```

 In this case, the priority value of first pipeline is lower, thus making it be executed first.
 That does not matter in such a trivial
-example, but it might depending on the exact specifics of your project.
+example, but it might be important depending on the exact specifics of your project.
+If you have additional pipelines performing
+data cleaning, filtering or other changes you want them to be executed before the data export pipelines.

 Running the Scrapy project again creates the quotes.db file that we can access via SQLite program: